-Most buyers of new build or newly converted property in Patcham approach us having been asked by the builder to sign contracts and commit to the purchase even before the premises is completed.
-This is because new home sellers in Patcham usually buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Patcham approach us having been asked by the builder to exchange contracts and commit to the purchase even before the property is finished.
+This is because builders in Patcham typically purchase the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Patcham or who has acted in the same development.

 Expecting to complete next month on a leasehold property in Patcham.
 Conveyancing solicitors assured me that they will have a report out to me within the next couple of days.
 What should I be looking out for?

 Your report on title for your leasehold conveyancing in Patcham should include some of the following:

 Repair and maintenance of the property Details of the parties to the lease, for example these could be the leaseholder, superior lessor, freeholder Your solicitors should enable you to have an understanding of the insurance obligations You should be told what counts as a Nuisance in the lease Who has the liability for repairing the window frames